pymeshtool

 - Returns:

-The vertex indices and the domain the vertices were defined in.
+tuple[ndarray[int], str] - The vertex indices and the domain the vertices are defined for.

 - Return type: